-Students enrolled at Opportunities For Learning Public Charter Schools take computer adaptive placement assessments in reading and math, called STAR Renaissance.
+Upon enrollment in Opportunities For Learning Public Charter Schools all students take a computer adaptive placement assessment in reading and math; currently STAR Renaissance.
 These placement tests allow teachers to diagnose the current reading and math level of each student.
-Students are assessed at least three times each school year to measure their growth and progression in reading and math.
+In addition, all students are assessed at least three times each school year to measure the growth and progression of each student in reading and math.
 The testing windows take place in (1) October, (2) February, and (3) May.
 Opportunities For Learning Public Charter Schools uses these updated diagnostic assessments of student skill growth to measure the program's success and provide adjustments to students' Individualized Learning Plans.